Furthering the public health response to migration, mental health and homelessness

 This study is investigating experiences of, and relationships between housing insecurity, mental health challenges, and quality of life among migrants from culturally and linguistically diverse (CaLD) backgrounds in Australia.
 The project will employ a sequential explanatory mixed-methods research design in four phases.

-Phase 1: A scoping review with expert consultation, followed by quantitative data analysis will be undertaken to provide insights through standardised mental health assessments and quality of life secondary data surveys.
+Phase 1: A scoping review, followed by quantitative data analysis provides insights through standardised mental health assessments and quality of life secondary data surveys.
+COMPLETE

-Phase 2: a qualitative study will be used to explore the lived experiences of housing insecurity among migrants from CaLD backgrounds in Australia.
+Phase 2: a qualitative study is exploring lived experiences of housing insecurity among migrants from CaLD backgrounds in Australia.

 Phase 3: A policy review will identify the strengths and gaps in current housing policy and inform policy responses for migrants from CaLD backgrounds facing housing insecurity in Australia.